Fundación Universidad del Cine: Film Production

 After 2008 the Universidad del Cine gives support to students for the production of theirs own features films.

 Infrastructure and resources

 The Universidad del Cine is equipped for the production and post production of image and sound in professional video formats, S16mm and 35mm film.
 It stands out the Laboratory for the process of 16mm. color negative film.
 This is the only 16mm. non-profit laboratory in Latin America.
 Its work is oriented to academic and experimental productions.
 The Universidad del Cine has two filming sets, traditional and digital animation workshops and an auditorium and screening room.
 Its Library and Video Library is specialized in audiovisual arts, focusing on Argentine cinema.
 It has about 12,000 bibliographic items and 7,000 video titles.

-Student interchange agreements

-The Universidad del Cine celebrated student interchange agreements with other film schools: